kuya87/hello-world/README.md

 # hello-world
-learning for the first time
+learning for the first time,
+I recently took an interest in coding because of what it can create I spend a lot of my time either watching anime or playing video games.